NaNcmyk/artXtension/README.md

 Have you ever wanted to transform your portal into the World Wide Web into...your very own finger-painting canvas?!
 And, to clarify, by *finger-painting*, I mean, paw-painting.
 Because...err...you don't have human fingers 🙃.
 Allow me to introduce you to this artXtension--you animal, you.
 It's about time you show the world your portrait of an artist--as a young pup 🎨🐾🐾🖼️

 *Side note: This browser extension was created as part of a larger project in 2021.
-Check out the [Noah's ARTkives](https://github.com/NaNcmyk/Noahs_ARTkives) repo for more info.*
+Check out the [Noahs_ARTkives](https://github.com/NaNcmyk/Noahs_ARTkives) repo for more info.*

 ---